kimsung-git/notes/python/decorator.md

 ******************************
 ```

-above systnax is equivalent to the following
+Above systnax is equivalent to the following
 ```python
 printer = star(percent(printer))
 printer()